Teahouse-Studios/akari-bot/CONTRIBUTING.md

 ### Commit Message Convention

-Commit messages should be written in **Chinese or English**.
+Commit messages should be written in Chinese or English.
 No other strict requirements.

 Following [Conventional Commits](https://www.conventionalcommits.org/) is appreciated but not mandatory.

 ### Pull Request Description

-PR titles **must** be in English.
+Pull request titles must be in English.
 The body can be in Chinese or English — just briefly describe the changes.

-It is recommended to reference related Issues in the description by writing `#<number>`.
+It is recommended to [reference related issues](#suggesting-features) in the description by writing `#<number>`.

-A PR must pass CI checks and receive at least one developer's **LGTM** (Looks Good To Me) before it can be merged.
+A pull request must pass all CI checks and receive at least 1 developer's LGTM (Looks Good To Me) before it can be merged.

-Major changes should *in principle* not be pushed directly to `main` — please open a PR for review.
+Major changes should not be pushed directly to `main` — please open a pull request for review.

 ### Code Style